 On the other hand, the Coosa river forms the major tributary when it joins the Tallapoosa River near Wetumpka to form the Alabama River.

 Did you know the fact that Cherokee was used for religious worships and ceremonies by the Native Americans?
 And that can quite be justified when someone visits the place.
-The first rays of the sun, when it hits Weiss Lake, it creates a magical atmosphere all around.
+The first rays of the sun, when it hits Weiss Lake, it create a magical atmosphere all around.
 The blue waters of the lake beautifully reflect and showcase the unfolding of the dawn.

 No wonder Cherokee is so famous as a campsite.
 You can visit other places near Cherokee, like the Star falls lookout and County club golf courses.